 The names “Protestant” and “evangelical” both describe Christians.
 In some contexts, they are differentiated from each other.
 In other contexts, they are used as synonyms.
 What are the similarities and differences between the two terms?

 “Protestant” describes the Christian reform movement that started in 16th-century Europe that opposed certain doctrines and practices of the Catholic church.
 “Evangelical” describes a movement within Protestantism that began in the 19th century and grew in the 20th century that emphasizes the gospel.

 Is “Protestant” a denomination?
 Is “evangelical” a denomination?
-What do Protestants about the Bible, God, Jesus, the Holy Spirit, the Church, and the end times?
-What do evangelicals believe about this doctrines?
+What do Protestants think about the Bible, God, Jesus, the Holy Spirit, the Church, and the end times?
+What do evangelicals believe about these doctrines?
 Keep reading to learn more.

 |Early influencer||Martin Luther, John Calvin of France (1509-1564), and Ulrich Zwingli of Switzerland (1484-1531)||English preacher Charles Spurgeon (1834-1892), American preacher Dwight L. Moody (1837-1899)|

 |Significant writing outside the Bible||The Apostles Creed, the Nicene Creed; the writings and sermons of Martin Luther, especially the 95 Theses, Calvin’s The Institutes of the Christians Religion; many others||The same writing is important to Protestantism in general; numerous works from a variety of denominations emphasize a gospel-centered approach to evangelism, missions, biblical interpretation, and more; Christianity Today magazine.|